meeshkan/webapp/README.md

 - We currently have no way to know if a user revokes an incoming webhook.
 - Github often responds that a stored refresh token is invalid.

+## Contributing

+Thanks for your interest in contributing to our webapp!
+To propose a contribution process, please file an [issue](https://github.com/meeshkan/webapp/issues).

+Please note that this project is governed by the [Meeshkan Community Code of Conduct](https://github.com/meeshkan/code-of-conduct).
+By participating in this project, you agree to abide by its terms.